 I think all these letters are overkill.

-Because someone is always going to get his or her little feelings hurt.
+Because someone is always going to get his or her feelings hurt.

-No matter how hard you try, someone will always feel left out.
+No matter how hard you they, someone will always feel left out.